STUDY JAPANESE ONLINE WITH NATIVES HERE

 People take advantage of the situation to sexually touch others.
 The word “chikan” in Japanese describes acts that violate various laws.
 The corresponding expression used to refer to women who practice chikan is chijo.

-The chikan is common to be represented in Japanese pornography.
-The words 'frotteurismo' or 'toqueiroismo' are used to define these desires according to what is used in clinical psychology.
-Although women are the most vulnerable to chikan, it happens to both sexes and is practiced by both men and women.
+The chikan is commonly represented in Japanese pornography.
+The terms 'frotteurismo' or 'toqueirismo' are used to define these desires according to what is used in clinical psychology.
+Although women are the most vulnerable to suffering from chikan, this happens to both sexes and is practiced by both men and women.

 The chikan can be performed anywhere.
 Unfortunately, extra attention is needed in crowded environments and more isolated places as abusers take advantage of these situations.
 An example of this is in bicycle parking lots, where the molester waits for the victim to bend over in order to release the bicycle lock and take the opportunity to grope the person from behind.